 Why use chatbots?

 The growing popularity of Facebook Messenger as a messaging app makes it attractive for marketers and salespeople.
 Integrating chatbots in your Facebook Messenger for business will make it more effective.
-Chatbots helps businesses to offer round the clock customer service while delivering the right message at the right time.
+Chatbots helps businesses to offer round-the-clock customer service while delivering the right message at the right time.
 You can automate the following processes using a chatbot:

 Answers frequently asked questions.
 The bots are programmed to respond to inquiries.
 Programming your chatbot with your brands' FAQs enables you to eliminate the initial clients who contact your customer service.

 Saves time and cost for everyone.
-Chatbots can greatly lower the amount of time staff spend on responding to customer inquiries and focus on other jobs that need human touch.
+Chatbots can greatly lower the amount of time staff spend on responding to customer inquiries and focus on other jobs that need a human touch.
 The cost of hiring additional staff will also be eliminated.
 Besides, with an easy-to-use and cost-effective Facebook Messenger chatbot tool such as Botup, there will be no need for employing highly skilled developers to set it up.

 Boosts operational efficiency.
 Chatbots handle so much than humans and besides, they are capable of sorting clients' queries and directing them to the most relevant person.
 Moreover, chatbots can share a wide range of understanding of your brand and products and by so doing, they will make you look good and impress your clients with your problem-solving capabilities.
 They are capable of being the best brand ambassadors.